-Authorization for Payroll Deduction of Membership Dues: I, , accept membership in AFSCME Council 18.
+Authorization for Payroll Deduction of Membership Dues: I,

+, accept membership in AFSCME

+Council 18.
 I request and authorize the State of New Mexico to deduct union dues from my pay and transmit them to AFSCME Council 18.
 The amount of dues deduction shall be the amount approved by AFSCME's membership as set forth in the AFSCME constitution and certified in writing to my Employer.
-This authorization shall be revocable only during the first two weeks of every December.
+This authorization shall be revocable only during the first two weeks of

-SIGNATURE
+every December.

-DATE
+SIGNATURE DATE

 NAME (print)

 DEPARTMENT/AGENCY

-SOCIAL SECURITY NUMBER
+SOCIAL SECURITY NUMB FR

+BOCKE BECOKET I WOMEN LK

-Authorization for Payroll Deduction of Fair Share Fees:
+Authorization for Payro oll Deduction of Fair Share Fees:

+I, , as a non-member who is

+represented by AFSCME Cour ncil 18, authorize the state of New

+Agreement Between The State of New M Mexico and AFSCME Council 18

-I, , as a non-member who is represented by AFSCME Council 18, authorize the state of New Mexico to deduct fair share fees from my pay each pay period and to transmit them to AFSCME on my behalf.
+Mexico to deduct fair share fees from my pay each pay period and to transmit them to AFSCME on my behalf.
 The fees deducted shall be in an amount legally permissible and certified by AFSCME.
 I understand that this authorization is voluntary and for my convenience.